Whole-tone scale: Classical music

 In 1662, Johann Rudolf Ahle wrote a melody to the lyrics of Franz Joachim Burmeister's "Es ist genug" (It is enough), beginning it with four notes of the whole-tone scale on the four syllables.
 Johann Sebastian Bach chose the chorale to end his cantata O Ewigkeit, du Donnerwort, BWV 60, set for four parts.
 The first four measures are shown below.

 Mozart also used the scale in his Musical Joke, for strings and horns.

 In the 19th century, Russian composers went further with melodic and harmonic possibilities of the scale, often to depict the ominous; examples include the endings of the overtures to Glinka's opera Ruslan and Lyudmila and Borodin's Prince Igor, and the Commander's theme in Dargomyzhsky's The Stone Guest.
 Further examples can be found in the works of Rimsky-Korsakov: the sea king's music in Sadko and also in Scheherazade.
 Shown below is the opening theme to Scheherazade, which is "simply a descending whole-tone scale with diatonic trimmings."
 Notes in the whole-tone scale are highlighted.

 (For some short piano pieces written completely in whole-tone scale, see Nos.
 1, 6, and 7 from V.A.
 Rebikov's Празднество (Une fête), Op.
 38, from 1907.)

 H. C. Colles names as the "childhood of the whole-tone scale" the music of Berlioz and Schubert in France and Austria and then Russians Glinka and Dargomyzhsky.
-Claude Debussy, who had been influenced by Russians, along with other impressionist composes made extensive use of whole-tone scales.
+Claude Debussy, who had been influenced by Russians, along with other impressionist composers made extensive use of whole-tone scales.
 Voiles, the second piece in Debussy's first book of Préludes, is almost entirely within one whole-tone scale.
 The opening measures are shown below.